Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: Embedding theorems

 \subsection{Embedding graph groupoids}

 Let $E_2$ denote the graph with a single vertex $v$, and two edges $a$ and $b$:

-In \cite{BS}, Brownlowe and Sørensen proved an algebraic analog of Kirchberg's Embedding Theorem (see \cite{KP}) for Leavitt path algebras.
-They showed that for any countable graph $E$, and for any unital commutative ring $R$, the Leavitt path algebra $L_R(E)$ embeds (unitally whenever it makes sense) into $L_R(E_2)$.
+In~\cite{BS}, Brownlowe and Sørensen proved an algebraic analog of Kirchberg's Embedding Theorem (see~\cite{KP}) for Leavitt path algebras.
+They showed that for any countable graph $E$, and for any commutative unital ring $R$, the Leavitt path algebra $L_R(E)$ embeds (unitally, whenever it makes sense) into $L_R(E_2)$.
 By inspecting their proof one finds that this embedding is also \emph{diagonal-preserving}, i.e.\ that the canonical diagonal $D_R(E)$ is mapped into $D_R(E_2)$.
-A special case of Kirchberg's Embedding Theorem says that any graph $C^*$-algebra, $C^*(E)$, embeds into the Cuntz algebra $\mathcal{O}_2$, which is canonically isomorphic to $C^*(E_2)$ (and $C^*_r\left(\mathcal{G}_{E_2}\right)$).
+A special case of Kirchberg's Embedding Theorem is that any graph $C^*$-algebra, $C^*(E)$, embeds into the Cuntz algebra $\mathcal{O}_2$, which is canonically isomorphic to the graph $C^*$-algebra $C^*(E_2)$ (and the groupoid $C^*$-algebra $C^*_r\left(\mathcal{G}_{E_2}\right)$).
 We denote the canonical diagonal subalgebra in $\mathcal{O}_2$ by $\mathcal{D}_2$.
-A priori, Kirchberg's embedding is analytic in nature, but Brownlowe and Sørensen's results shows that in the case of graph $C^*$-algebras, algebraic embeddings exist.
+A priori, Kirchberg's embedding is of an analytic nature, but Brownlowe and Sørensen's results shows that in the case of graph $C^*$-algebras, algebraic embeddings exist.
 Both graph $C^*$-algebras and Leavitt path algebras have the same underlying groupoid models (being canonically isomorphic to the groupoid $C^*$-algebra, and the Steinberg $R$-algebra ($A_R(\mathcal{G}_E)$) of $\mathcal{G}_E$, respectively).
-And generally isomorphisms of the graph groupoids correspond to diagonal preserving isomorphisms of the algebras.
-Thus one could wonder whether there is an embedding of the underlying graph groupoids.
+Generally, isomorphisms of the graph groupoids correspond to diagonal preserving isomorphisms of the algebras.
+Thus, one could wonder whether there is an embedding of the underlying graph groupoids.
 We will show that this is indeed the case, modulo topological obstructions.
-Our proof is inspired by~{\cite[Proposition 5.1]{BS}} (and the examples following it).
+Our proof is inspired by~{\cite[Proposition~5.1]{BS}} (and the examples following it).